 Sleep provided no relief; because, as he became drowsy, the seizure activity increased.
 Sleep happened amid constant upper body jerks; it finally came after total exhaustion, following hours of seizures.
 This occurred from third grade on, yet miraculously, Mike, always the enthusiastic athlete, was able to control gross motor skills to participate in soccer, baseball, and basketball for many years.
 During his school years, Mike's medication was increased to include three anticonvulsants, and he had a Vagus Nerve Stimulator implanted, in hopes of controlling the ever present myoclonic jerks.
 Nevertheless, his heavy seizure activity persisted.
 Heavy doses of medicines could lessen it, but his seizures rarely completely disappeared.

 For Mike, the real nightmare began after high school.
 Despite his challenges with focus and attention in high school, he was still determined to attempt college, and he was still working at a local grocery store, when he inexplicably began to fall.
-During every fall, he sustained bad injuries, because his muscles were frozen, and he was unable to brace himself in any way.
+During every fall, he sustained bad injuries, because negative myoclonus would cause his legs to give out, the rest of his body would freeze, and he was unable to brace himself in any way.
 The falls were frequent, brutal, and unpredictable.
 This began shortly after he turned nineteen.
 He was forced to stop working and go on full-time disability.
 Two more anticonvulsants were added to his regimine to create a cocktail of five anticonvulsants at high doses, making it nearly impossible to think at all.

 From age nineteen until now, Mike has sustained many painful falls.
 He has had far too many concussions, fractures, and lacerations to count.
 He has frequented ERs in many states.
 He has had to have a surgically repaired ankle, and he lives with constant pain from injuries, such as his two separated shoulders.
 Proper recovery from these injuries is often prevented by his inability to prevent future falls while an injury heals.